plasmuh987/BASAS/README.md

 Rotation/Move/Scale/Transform Sounds
 Undo/Redo Sounds (With Keybinds!)

-Note: Generalized due to blender limitations (Also couldnt do real ui 😔)
+Note: Some sounds are grouped due to blender limitations

-Hello, Here is four blender add-on files which have their own preference menu!

 Just download the zip file and drag into blender

-This was heavily vibecoded in less than a day so please submit any issues you may find.
+This was heavily vibecoded so please submit any issues you may find.

 If you want to give me money for some reason heres the link: https://ko-fi.com/plasmuh